Glossary

 🔗 More information in the bibliography.

-Grouping of GHG emissions from several homogeneous emission sources.
+Grouping of GHG emissions coming from several homogeneous emission sources.
 The Bilan Carbone® nomenclature uses the semantics of emission categories.
-Other standards may use the semantics of scopes or emission categories. correspondence links are possible.
+Other standards may use the semantics of scopes or emission categories.
+Some correspondence links are possible.

-Index based on the radiative properties of GHGs, measuring the radiative forcing following a pulse emission of a unit mass of a given GHG in the current atmosphere integrated over a chosen period, relative to that of carbon dioxide (CO2) (source: NF- ISO 14064-1:2018).
+Index based on the radiative properties of GHGs, measuring the radiative forcing following a pulse emission of one unit mass of a given GHG in the current atmosphere integrated over a chosen period, relative to that of carbon dioxide (CO2) (source: NF- ISO 14064-1:2018).

-Aggregation of the quantified GHG emission results, for all emission sources included within the organisation's boundaries.
+Aggregation of the quantified GHG emission results for all emission sources included within the organisation's boundaries.

 R